The ChangeTracker is the EF Core component that tracks entity instances and their state inside the current DbContext.

 - batch work sensibly instead of saving one entity at a time

-When to Use vs When NOT to Rely on Normal Tracking Flow
+When to Rely on the Normal Tracking Flow

 Use the normal tracking flow when: